Uncoupled Learning of Differential Stackelberg Equilibria with Commitments: Background

-Perhaps the most straightforward approach to solving differentiable games is \textit{simultaneous gradient ascent} (SGA), where each player $i$ performs gradient ascent on its own payoff function $f_i$, treating the other player's strategies as fixed.
-The two-player SGA learning updates are
+A straightforward approach to solving differentiable games is \textit{simultaneous gradient ascent} (SGA), where player $i$ performs gradient ascent on its own payoff function $f_i$, treating other players' strategies as fixed.
+The two-player SGA updates are defined as

-The sequences $\{\alpha_{1,t}\}$ and $\{\alpha_{2,t}\}$ are learning rate schedules, which may differ between the players.
+where the sequences $\{\alpha_{1,t}\}$ and $\{\alpha_{2,t}\}$ are learning rate schedules, which may differ between the players.
 SGA is often the default approach for problems described by two-player games (such as training GANs~\cite{gan_original}).
-We can also view SGA as a model of \textit{ad hoc} learning between independent agents.
+We can also view SGA as a model of ad hoc learning between independent agents.
 In the ad hoc setting, players are only aware of their own payoff functions, and the strategies other players follow at each \textit{stage} $t$ of the game.

-For non-concave payoff functions, however, we cannot expect SGA to find global optima in the strategy space of either player.
-This motivates the development of \textit{local} alternatives, including the differential Nash equilibrium (DNE). \begin{definition}[Differential Nash Equilibrium\footnote{see \citep{differential_nash}}] Let $\omega(x,y) = (\nabla_xf_1(x,y), \nabla_y f_2(x,y))$ be the individual gradients of the players' payoff functions at $(x,y)$.
-A strategy profile $(x^*, y^*) \in \mathcal{X} \times \mathcal{Y}$ is a differential Nash equilibrium if \textbf{(I)} $\omega(x^*, y^*) = 0$, \textbf{(II)} $\nabla_{xx}f_1(x^*,y^*), \text{and } \nabla_{yy}f_2(x^*,y^*)$ are negative definite. \end{definition} DNEs are a local version of the Nash equilibrium in the sense that unilateral deviations within a small neighbourhood of $(x^*, y^*)$ will not improve the payoff of the deviating player (i.e. the condition \textbf{(I)} in the definition).
-One way to interpret DNEs is as fixed-points of SGA on each player's individual payoff function that have a game-theoretic meaning (i.e. Local Nash).
-Previous work has shown that gradient-based learning dynamics such as SGA can converge to DNE in specific classes of games \cite{differential_nash, JMLR:v20:19-008}.
+However, as it is generally the case for gradient-based learners, we cannot expect SGA to always find global optima in the strategy space of either player.
+This motivates the development of \textit{local} alternatives, including the differential Nash equilibrium (DNE). \begin{definition}[Differential Nash Equilibrium \cite{differential_nash}] Let $\omega(x,y) = (\nabla_xf_1(x,y), \nabla_y f_2(x,y))$ be the individual gradients of the players' payoff functions at $(x,y)$.
+A strategy profile $(x^*, y^*) \in \mathcal{X} \times \mathcal{Y}$ is a differential Nash equilibrium if \textbf{(I)} $\omega(x^*, y^*) = 0$, \textbf{(II)} $\nabla_{xx}f_1(x^*,y^*)$ and $\nabla_{yy}f_2(x^*,y^*)$ are negative definite. \end{definition}